Paul Kitson: Charlton Athletic and Crystal Palace

 During his final three seasons at West Ham, Kitson was loaned out to Charlton Athletic and Crystal Palace, but neither of these spells was particularly productive.
 He scored once for Charlton, with his goal coincidentally coming against the club he would soon join on loan: Crystal Palace.

 Personal life

 On 21 April 2018, Kitson was accused of gambling £25,000 that he was meant to be putting towards paying off his debts, after he was declared bankrupt the previous year.
+In 2021, Kitson was banned from driving for 22 months and fined £550 after being found guilty of drink driving.
+Kitson had crashed into his neighbour's fence in Billingham after a 10-hour drinking session.